wuic/wuic/README.md

 ## WIP

 Working on 0.3.1 !
-TODO :
+Ready to release :
-- Unit test for HTTP resource
-- Test HTTPS resources
+- Merge SNAPSHOT branche with MASTER
+- Update documentation
+- Create tag
+- Release on maven central